Chart Color Schemes

 Littlehampton is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Littlehampton's dwelling structure, as per the latest Census, comprised 97.9% houses and 2.0% other dwellings.
-In comparison, Adelaide metro had 95.2% houses and 4.8% other dwellings.
-Home ownership in Littlehampton was 34.9%, with mortgaged dwellings at 53.1% and rented ones at 12.0%.
+In Littlehampton, as per the latest Census evaluation, 97.9% of dwellings were houses with 2.0% being other types such as semi-detached homes, apartments, and 'other' dwellings.
+In contrast, Adelaide metro had 95.2% houses and 4.8% other dwellings.
+Home ownership in Littlehampton stood at 34.9%, similar to Adelaide metro, with the rest either mortgaged (53.1%) or rented (12.0%).
 The median monthly mortgage repayment was $1,733, aligning with Adelaide metro's average.
-The median weekly rent figure was $360, compared to Adelaide metro's $350.
-Nationally, Littlehampton's mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+The median weekly rent was $360, compared to Adelaide metro's $350.
+Nationally, Littlehampton's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing